Insights for Organisations

 Bias and fairness concerns

 AI models are trained on historical data, which may inadvertently contain biases.
-When applied to cybersecurity, biased models may lead to discriminatory outcomes, favoring certain types of threats or neglecting others.
+When applied to cybersecurity, biased models may lead to discriminatory outcomes, favouring certain types of threats or neglecting others.
 Ensuring fairness in AI cybersecurity is essential to avoid unintentional discrimination and to provide comprehensive protection across all potential threats.

 Lack of explainability